-We may sell the securities being offered hereby directly to purchasers, through agents, through underwriters or underwriting syndicates led by one or more managing underwriters, to or through brokers or dealers or through a combination of any of these methods.
+We may sell the securities being offered hereby in and outside the U.S. (1) through underwriters or underwriting syndicates led by one or more managing underwriters, (2) to or through brokers or dealers, (3) to or through agents, (4) directly to one or more purchasers, including our affiliates, (5) pursuant to delayed delivery contracts or forward contracts or (6) through a combination of any of these methods.